lyz-code/blue-book/docs/aws_savings_plan.md

 Next, the Compute Savings Plan is applied to rest of the resource usage, if it doesn't cover the whole expense, then On demand rates will apply.

+# EC2 Instance savings plan versus reserved instances

+I've been comparing the EC2 Reserved Instances and of the EC2 instance family savings plans and decided to go with the second because:

+- They both have almost the same rates.
+Reserved instances round the price at the 3rd decimal and the savings plan at the fourth, but this difference is neglegible.
+- Savings plan are easier to calculate, as you just need to multiply the number of instances you want times the current rate and add them all up.
+- Easier to understand: To reserve instances you need to take into account the instance flexibility and the normalization factors which makes it difficult both to make the plans and also to audit how well you're using it.
+- Easier to audit: In addition to the above point, you have nice dashboards to see the coverage and utilization over time of your ec2 instance savings plans, which are at the same place as the other savings plans.

 # [Understanding how reserved instances are applied](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/apply_ri.html)

+WARNING: Don't use reserved instances, use EC2 family savings plans.

 A Reserved Instance that is purchased for a Region is called a regional Reserved Instance, and provides Availability Zone and instance size flexibility.